| | Error: "The database login failed. Failed to open the connection. Details: [Database Vendor Code: 17]" |

 - Look for SQL Server Browser

-- If working over multiple machines SQL Server Browser must be running all the time
+- If working over multiple machines, the SQL Server Browser must be running all the time

 - Right click and select Start if needed.